nelsieborja/js-dictionary/Built-in Objects/README_FUNCTION.md

 console.log(f2()); // 20
 ```

-> Since `Function` constructor _don't create closure to their creation contexts_ and are _created in the global scope_, they will **only be able to access their own local variables and global ones**.
-Unlike function declaration where they can also access those **variables within the scope** in which they were created.
+> Since `Function` constructor <ins>don't create closure to their creation contexts</ins> and are <ins>created in the global scope</ins>, they will <ins>only be able to access their own local variables and global ones</ins>.
+Unlike function declaration where they can also access those <ins>variables within the scope</ins> in which they were created.

 ---

 ## Methods

 - ### apply()
-  > Calls a function with a given `this` value and `arguments` provided as an array
+  > Calls a function with a given `this` value and _`arguments`_ provided as an array

   ```javascript
   console.log(Math.max.apply(null, [5, 6, 2, 3, 7]));          // 7